Mount Nyiragongo Volcano Congo Introduction

 Climb an active Volcano Mt.
 Nyirangogo in Goma.

-An active Volcano in the Eastern Democratic Congo the Nyiragongo Volcano is situated in the Western branch of the Rift Valley with a 1.2 km diameter summit caldera containing the world’s most active and largest lava lake.
+In the Eastern Democratic Republic of Congo lies an active Volcano the Nyiragongo.
+This active Volcano is situated in the Western branch of the Rift Valley with a 1.2 km diameter summit caldera containing the world’s most active and largest lava lake.
 It is infamous for its extremely fluid lava that runs as water when the lava lake drains.

 Nyiragongo Volcano Eruption in Democratic Republic of Congo

 The Nyiragongo Volcano erupted on 17th.
 January 2002 and the lava lake drained from fissures on its western flanks.
 The city center of the Goma town, the capital of the East Virunga province, had been destroyed by voluminous lava flows.
 200,000 people were left homeless, adding to the human disaster caused by frequent civil wars.

 The large lava lake contained in its deep summit crater, now active again, became famous in the 1960’s and 70’s when volcanologists such as the Kraffts and Tazieff studied it.

 It had been active for half a century before it drained in one of the volcano’s recent most catastrophic eruptions in 1977: through openings in its outer flanks in 1977, a huge lava flow poured out and killed hundreds of people.
 A similar event happened again in January 2002, when lava flows from flank vents drained the lake and cut through Goma, reaching Lake Kivu.